 These resources may consist of compute power (CPUs, or more properly, virtual CPUs (vCPUs)), RAM, storage, and even networking.

 As a rule, the user neither knows nor cares where these resources are physically located — that is, which actual machine they live on.
 For the purposes of them using the resources, it doesn’t matter.

 What is IaaS in cloud computing?

 Because IaaS resources are non-location-specific, they are a perfect application for cloud computing, where hardware resources can be dispersed over an arbitrarily large area.
 For example, you might have a small data center on premises at your business, or multiple data centers in multiple on-premise locations, or you might use public cloud resources.

 In any case, the idea is that IaaS providers make IaaS services available over these hardware resources that are provided in a cloud-based architecture.
 In fact, when it comes to IaaS, cloud is a requirement.

 Types of Infrastructure as a Service providers

 So far, our discussion of Infrastructure as a Service has been completely generic.
-In fact, there are multiple ways to handle Infrastructure as a Service, depending on your needs and the level of open source versus proprietary software you’re comfortable with.
+In fact, there are multiple ways to handle Infrastructure as a Service, depending on your business needs and the level of open source versus proprietary software you’re comfortable with.

 In the beginning, there was VMware.
 In many ways, VMware started the virtualization revolution, making it possible to run multiple virtual machines on a single host.
-VMware created a large portfolio of products and services, but these were primarily proprietary software products, which meant that not only were they not interoperable with any other IaaS, but every additional VM involved additional licensing costs, sometimes referred to as the “VMware Tax.”
+VMware created a large portfolio of tools and services, but these were primarily proprietary software products, which meant that not only were they not interoperable with any other IaaS, but every additional VM involved additional licensing costs, sometimes referred to as the “VMware Tax.”